 Preservation reviews the condition of physical materials briefly upon receipt, especially if the material will be stored at the warehouse.
 A fuller review of individual items will be performed as the materials are processed by Acquisitions.

 Faculty members sponsoring a donation must communicate with Metadata Services to coordinate cataloging, metadata needs or any assistance to be offered by students or staff outside of Metadata Services.
-Potential timelines for adding the collection to Chinook may require broader discussion.
+Potential timelines for adding the collection to the Library Catalog may require broader discussion.